 - The first focus area targets medical countermeasures, health service readiness, and social and policy countermeasures to COVID-19.
 This is led by the Heath Research Board (HRB) and the Irish Research Council (IRC) and details of the call can be found here.

 - The second focus area is an agile and adaptive initiative to combine the capabilities of industry and academia in the development of innovative solutions that can have a rapid demonstrable impact on the current COVID-19 crisis in Ireland.
+Please see details relating to eligibility both in the Call guidance and FAQs and please note that this fund from SFI/EI/IDA will be provided for RD&I funding support only.
+Any solution supported under this call must be operational and fully deployed within 6 months of project start.
+Eligible applications will be reviewed by international reviewers.
 This is led by SFI, Enterprise Ireland and IDA Ireland and details of the call can be found here.

 By leveraging our connections across the broad research community SFI will assist in connecting experts, innovators and equipment across the country from academia to industry.
 This is a critical element in the national effort to develop innovations and solutions to Covid-19.
 This will include leveraging the critical expertise, capabilities and infrastructure that exists within SFI Research Centres (e.g., data analytics, epidemiology, supply chain logistics, medical device and pharmaceutical manufacturing, online learning) in delivering innovative solutions to urgent problems.
 For information contact email@example.com

 Working collaboratively together across the research and innovation ecosystem is particularly important now to enable effective engagement, optimise limited resources and avoid duplication.
 We are stronger together and SFI will work closely with our colleagues in other funding agencies and the broader public system to get the best possible outcomes for Ireland.
 For information contact firstname.lastname@example.org